Eric: Are you giving me back the ring?

-- In the Carl Hiaasen novel Lucky You, a major character had been engaged six times, broke the engagement six times, and returned the ring five times.
-The time she kept the ring was because the breakup was over the man developing a disturbing fascination with body piercings, and she was afraid of what he'd do with it if it was returned.
+- In the Carl Hiaasen novel Sick Puppy, the female protagonist had been engaged four times, broke the engagement four times, and returned the ring three times.
+The fourth she kept, not out of sentimental reasons, but because the breakup was over her fiance developing a disturbing fascination with body piercings, and she was afraid of what he'd do with it if it was returned.

 - In Wintersmith, after Tiffany defeats the Wintersmith, he leaves behind an iron nail which she fashions into a ring.
 When the Morris dancers drop by for the year, she gives the ring back to a man with the Wintersmith's eyes as a way to say that it would never work out since she's a human and the Wintersmith is basically a force of nature.